msandonini/uni/Machine Learning and Deep Learning/11 - Transfer Learning/Parameter Efficient Fine-Tuning.md

 In the context of a [[transformer]], a [[token]] represents a unit of input (e.g. a word/subword), and a [[prompt]] is a sequence of such tokens that conditions the model's behavior during inference or training.

+Prompt tuning is one of the most lightweight [[Parameter Efficient Fine-Tuning|P]] techniques